ariserhys/ktm-xbow-showcase/README.md

 - shadcn-ui
 - Tailwind CSS

-## Images courtesy of KTM X-BOW.
-All rights reserved.
+All image rights are reserved by KTM X-BOW.